ev2900/Snowflake_Iceberg_GDC/README.md

 ### Create a catalog integration in Snowflake

-Update the run the following SQL in Snowflake.
+Update and run the following SQL in Snowflake.

 The values of any of the <...> place holders can be found in the output section of the CloudFormation stack